-- 1. Open the Windows Control Panel: - On Windows 7: Open the Start menu and select All Programs > Accessories > System Tools > Control Panel. - On Windows 8.1 or Windows 10: Open the Start menu and, in the programs list, select Windows System > Control Panel. - 2.
+- 1. Open the Windows Control Panel: - On Windows 7: Open the Start menu and select All Programs > Accessories > System Tools > Control Panel. - On Windows 8.1, Windows 10, or Windows11: Open the Start menu and, in the programs list, select Windows System > Control Panel. - 2.
 In the Control Panel, navigate to System and Security > Administrative Tools. - 3.
 Double-click on Services. - 4.
-Scroll-down to HarmonyStarter0-webcc.bat.
+Scroll-down to HarmonyStarterO-webcc.bat.